igorkulman/coding-journal/content/post/2014/building-windows-phone-apps-with-fake/index.md

 author = "Igor Kulman"
 date = "2014-03-31"
 url = "/building-windows-phone-apps-with-fake/"
-categories = ["Windows Phone"] tags = ["Fsharp","FAKE","Windows Phone"]
+Tags = ["FSharp", "FAKE", "Windows Phone", "Build Automation", "CI"]
 +++
 [FAKE][1] is a build automation system with capabilities which are similar to make and rake.
 It is using an easy domain-specific language (DSL) so that you can start using it without learning F#.
 If you need more than the default functionality you can either write F# or simply reference .NET assemblies.

 I have been using FAKE for quite some time now on some fairly complex projects for not only building but also running tests and creating and pushing Nuget packages and I really like.
 I decided to add FAKE build scripts to my Windows Phone apps to make the process of generating a XAP file for the Windows Phone Store easier.

 The FAKE script I use can by used with any Windows Phone app, it will build all the projects and copy the XAP file to a release directory.